annaesvensson/yellow-help/yellow-style-guide.md

 * Use a single-line comment to describe classes, methods and properties,
   e.g. `// Return request information`.
 * Spend time on maintainability and refactoring, neglected design is expensive design.
-* Use the same patterns throughout your code, if unsure strive for consistency.
+* Use the same patterns throughout your own code, if unsure strive for consistency.
 * Keep methods relatively small, sweet and focused on one thing, if unsure do less.
 * Don't keep features/settings/files that are leftovers from experimentation.
 * Don't have features/settings/files just in case someone needs them later.